 Customs: Customs authorities may enforce strict regulations concerning temporary importation into or export from New Caledonia of items such as agricultural products.
 Please contact the Embassy of France in Washington for specific information regarding customs requirements.

-LGBTI Travelers: We are not aware of any recent reports of violence against persons based on sexual orientation or gender identity or prosecutions of consenting adults under these provisions.
-See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.
+LGBTQI+ Travelers: We are not aware of any reports of violence against persons based on sexual orientation or gender identity or prosecutions of consenting adults under these provisions.

-Travelers Who Require Accessibility Assistance: New Caledonia subscribes to laws that require disability accommodations; many new buildings with public or community space are accessible.
+Travelers Who Require Accessibility Assistance: New Caledonia subscribes to laws that require disability accommodations and many new buildings with public or community space are accessible.
 However, some existing buildings as well as transportation systems do not yet meet these requirements.